dwkns/etw-minimal/README.md

 Useful for tracking down bugs

-`yarn && yarn dev` to install and run.
+`npm install && npm run dev` to install and run.